Elias Manoel

-Elias Manoel Alves de Paula (born 30 November 2001), commonly known as Elias Manoel or Elias, is a Brazilian professional footballer who plays as left-winger or striker for Major League Soccer club New York Red Bulls.
+Elias Manoel Alves de Paula (born 30 November 2001), commonly known as Elias Manoel or Elias, is a Brazilian professional footballer who plays as left-winger or forward for Primeira Liga club Santa Clara, on loan from Botafogo.

 Club career

 Gremio

 Born in Campinas, Brazil, Elias Manoel began his career in the youth ranks of Guarani.
 He joined Grêmio's Academy at the age of 16 in 2018.
 He made his first team debut on 30 March 2021, appearing as a starter in a 2-2 draw with Esporte Clube São Luiz on matchday 8 of the Campeonato Gaúcho.
 On 19 May 2021, Elias Manoel helped Gremio to a 6-2 victory over Venezuelan side Aragua F.C., scoring his first two goals with the club in a 2021 Copa Sudamericana match.

 On 26 January 2022, Elias Manoel scored two goals in a 2-1 victory over Caxias on matchday 1 of the 2022 Campeonato Gaúcho.
 A few days later, on 29 January he scored from the penalty spot in a 1-1 draw with Grêmio Esportivo Brasil.